 Personal Information/Personal Data

-What the CPPA calls "personal information," the GDPR refers to as "personal data."
+What the CCPA (CPRA) calls "personal information," the GDPR refers to as "personal data."

 Both laws are basically referring to the same thing here - information that can be used to identify a person.
 Beyond the obvious things like a person's name, email address or ID number, this also includes things such as an IP address or cookies data.

 The word "indirectly" has allowed courts in the EU to decide that many things constitute personal data.
-It's clear that policy-makers are hoping to allow California courts a similarly wide discretion with the CCPA.
+It's clear that policy-makers are hoping to allow California courts a similarly wide discretion with the CCPA (CPRA).

 Both laws use the term "processing" to describe exactly the same thing.